Adding more Density is NOT Smart Growth!.

 The "Vision Plan" contains no vision at all.
 Contrary to the Land Use Action Team’s specific request, the paid consultant and Steering Committee who changed the plan included no conditions, criteria, or limits to the heights or density, which can be set for any neighborhood in the city.
 What kind of "vision" does not include anything about height or density?

 Once the Vision Plan is approved, with the higher density maps that they will source from other failed plans (yes that’s legal under 163), it will be a simple matter to declare the city to be an urban services area, and the new procedures - eliminating second reading and state review for map amendments - will automatically kick in.
-The only thing left is the addition of the maps, which is exactly why the Commission and the Steering Committee will declare that this is to be an “ongoing process” or a “living document”.
-It will go on living until they slide in the maps they want and get it approved by DCA.

 All Daytona Beach citizens concerned about the future of their neighborhoods should contact both the City Commission and the DCA with their objections to the adoption of this Vision Plan.
 Without neighborhood specific criteria and limitations for future increases in height and density, the Vision Plan is just a quick ticket to back room zoning and removal of your ability to rebuild your “grandfathered” home after a storm or fire.
-In the future when you wonder just how did that 7-11s, nightclubs and condos wind up in the middle of your residential neighborhood, and the answer will be “Vision”.
-The question is if this is your Vision or just the one of the unscrupulous large-scale developers who drive up your taxes and lower your quality of life?

 The City says it’s about getting “Smart Growth” and “Good Development”, but how shall we grow and where shall we grow are questions that have already been answered.
 They are answered in our Comprehensive Land Use Plan, commonly referred to as the Comp Plan.